r12a/ancestordb/HOWTO.md

 # HOW TO CREATE DATA

+The application reads data from files in a subdirectory on your computer.
+These files are all plain text files that can be edited by hand.
+Alternatively, data can be created or edited using the page at ancestordb/lib/forms/personentry.html and then the result copied to the appropriate text file.

 ## Set up a project

 Set up separate projects by creating separate top-level directories.
 Use whatever name you want for your project.
 The project name usually consists of a pair of family names for a couple representing the main branches of the project, separated by an underline, eg. `robinson_gray`.